 - acting as junior in ongoing litigation defending a bank against an alleged £90 million claim in fraud and negligence in respect of a property development project;

-- instructed as junior in Commercial Court litigation concerning a bank’s entitlement to negative declaratory relief based on the terms of an ISDA master agreement;
+- instructed as junior in Commercial Court litigation between international parties concerning a bank’s entitlement to negative declaratory relief based on the terms of an ISDA master agreement;

 - instructed in relation to a dispute concerning the correct construction of an obligation to lend under a multi-million dollar loan agreement (led by Richard Salter QC);